igor-cheb/RL_practice_problems/README.md

 - A2C
   - One network, actor and critic are updated after each episode (works)
   - 2 networks, actor updated at episode end, critic is updated at every step of the trajectory (works)
-  - 2 networks, both actor and critic are updated at each step of the trajectory (in process)
+  - 2 networks, both actor and critic are updated at each step of the trajectory (works)
 - PPO (planned)
 - SAC (planned)